allenwb/ESideas/Generator metaproperty.md

-## Generator function.next Meta Property ##
+## Generator function.sent Meta Property ##
 Allen Wirfs-Brock
 May 13, 2015

 ### The Problem
-When the `next` method is invoked on a generator objects,  the value passed as the first argument to `next` becomes available to within the body of the generator function as the value of the `yield` expression that most recently suspended the generator function.
+When the `next` method is invoked on a generator objects,  the value passed as the first argument to `next` is "sent" to the generator object and becomes available  within the body of the generator function as the value of the `yield` expression that most recently suspended the generator function.
 This supports two-way communications between the a generator object and its consumer.

 However, the first `next` that a generator's consumer invokes to start a generator object does not correspond to any `yield` within the body of the generator function.
 Instead, the first `next` simply causes execution of the generator function body to begin at the top of the body.

 Because there the first `next` call does not correspond to a `yield` within the generator function body there is currently no way for the code with the body to access the initial `next` argument.
 For example: